12 Rules for Life: Release

 In the US, the book became the number-one nonfiction book and e-book on The Wall Street Journal's Best-Selling Books list.
 It also topped The Washington Post's and Reuters's US bestsellers list, reached number two on USA Today's overall list, and topped the hardcover nonfiction and top 10 overall category for Publishers Weekly, selling over 559,000 copies by September 24, 2018.
 In the category it replaced Michael Wolff's Fire and Fury.
 At the end of the year the hardcover version was the 11th-bestselling book, with 692,238 copies.
 Penguin Random House CEO Markus Dohle said in late March that the book had already sold over 700,000 copies in the US.
 The book did not chart on The New York Times, Los Angeles Times and IndieBound bestsellers list.
 According to Toronto Star books editor Deborah Dundas, the New York Times stated it was not counted because it was published by a Canadian company.
 According to Random House Canada, the book was handled properly for the US market.

 Peterson announced the book had sold over 2 million copies (August 6, 2018), then 3 million copies (January 13, 2019), and later that work had begun on a sequel (January 2019).
 The book reached 5 million sales by November 2020.
+By May 2023 the book had sold over 10 million copies.

 In March 2019, Whitcoulls, one of New Zealand's leading book retailers, temporarily removed the book from their stores and online catalogue, apparently in reaction to the Christchurch mosque shootings.
 The withdrawal of the book was prompted by social media photos of Peterson posing with a fan wearing a T-shirt saying "I'm a proud Islamophobe."
 Peterson and his supporters strongly criticized Whitcoulls's decision because Whitcoulls continued to sell Adolf Hitler's Mein Kampf and Henry Malone's Islam Unmasked.
 The book was reinstated six days after it was removed.